ShyamNS9/flask_freecodecamp/README.md

 # flask_freecodecamp

-This the project I have build to get the hand-on during learning flask.
+This is the project I have build to get the hand-on when I was learning flask.
 It's course from the YouTube channel of freecodecamp.

 Link: https://youtu.be/Qr4QMBUPxWo